danyspin97/PhpBotFramework/docs/payments.rst

 Shipping & Checkout
 -------------------

-When the user fills the form and its information are ok, we need a way to tell the bot what to do next.
+When the user fills the form and the payment is ok, we need a way to tell the bot what to do next.

-PhpBotFramework integrates the **answerPreCheckoutQuery** method which takes the incoming **pre_checkout_query** (managed through `answerUpdate <https://phpbotframework.readthedocs.io/en/3.0-dev/quickstart.html#answer-messages>`__) and answer to it by returning greetings, errors or any kind of response.
+PhpBotFramework integrates the **answerPreCheckoutQuery** method which takes the incoming **pre_checkout_query** (managed through `answerUpdate <https://phpbotframework.readthedocs.io/en/3.0-dev/quickstart.html#answer-messages>`__) and answer it by returning greetings, errors or any kind of response.

 .. code:: php